The Midterms Could Permanently Change North Carolina Politics

 That has left Democrats and progressive groups with only the courts as recourse.
 They haven’t won every battle, but Republicans have been stung by several prominent defeats.
 On October 16, a panel ruled that a prior expansion of the board of elections, also designed to dilute the governor’s control, was unconstitutional, though they stayed that ruling until after the election.
 Courts have repeatedly smacked down General Assembly–drawn voting districts, for both the state legislature and U.S. House, as unconstitutional efforts to help Republicans.
 A federal court struck down most of a 2013 law that required photo ID, cut early voting, and eliminated same-day voter registration.

 The Republican cold streak in court is one possible explanation for why the General Assembly has been so devoted to changing the state’s judicial system—though it has been federal courts, rather than state courts, that have dealt the legislature its worst blows.
-But no matter lawmakers’ motivation, a broad swath of observers, from Democratic judges to a former Republican Supreme Court justice, are unified in their horror.
+But no matter lawmakers’ motivation, a broad swath of observers, from Democratic judges to a former Republican supreme-court justice, are unified in their horror.

 “It’s a very methodical, systematic attack on the independence of the judiciary,” says Marcia Morey, a Democratic representative from Durham and a former chief district-court judge.
 “The sole intent is to have the Republican majority try to expand their power into the court system, electing more Republican judges.”

 Over the course of several years, from 1996 to 2004, the legislature, then controlled by Democrats, changed elections at each level of the state system from partisan to nonpartisan.
 (This no doubt seemed like a safe move at a time when the Democratic Party still controlled the state.)
-After Democrats’ preferred candidate surprised a registered Republican in a 2016 state Supreme Court race, the GOP-led General Assembly reintroduced partisan elections for judgeships, bucking a national trend toward fewer partisan elections.
-Legislators say the change is positive, because it allows voters to have a better sense of what kind of judge they’re voting for.
+After Democrats’ preferred candidate surprised a registered Republican in a 2016 state-supreme-court race, the GOP-led General Assembly reintroduced partisan elections for judgeships, bucking a national trend toward fewer partisan elections.
+Legislators say the change is positive, because it allows voters to have a better sense of the kind of judge they’re voting for.

 That wasn’t all.
 The General Assembly also reduced the court of appeals by three seats, which Democrats charged was intended to prevent Cooper from making appointments that would create a Democratic majority on the court.
-(In a stunning rebuke of his own party, Republican Judge Doug McCullough retired 36 days early, allowing Cooper to appoint his successor, in protest of the legislature’s move.)
+(In a stunning rebuke of his own party, Judge Doug McCullough, a Republican, retired 36 days early, allowing Cooper to appoint his successor, in protest of the legislature’s move.)
 Judges were excluded from a pay raise that applied to other state workers.
 And the legislature curtailed judges’ discretion to waive court fees in criminal cases involving indigent defendants.

-In the last year, the General Assembly also considered a broader shakeup of the system.
+In the past year, the General Assembly also considered a broader shake-up of the system.
 Bills were proposed that would have redrawn judicial districts.
 As critics noted, one set of proposed boundaries closely mirrored the legislative districts that courts had thrown out as discriminatory, and a disproportionate number of African American judges were drawn into the same district, meaning one would be left without a seat.
-There was also a proposal to reduce judge’s terms from eight or four years, depending on the court, to two years.
-"Some would argue that we do have some activist judges, and the thought would be if you’re going to act like a legislator, perhaps you should run like one," Representative David Lewis, the chair of the rules committee, told WUNC.
+There was also a proposal to reduce judges’ terms from eight or four years, depending on the court, to two years.
+“Some would argue that we do have some activist judges, and the thought would be, if you’re going to act like a legislator, perhaps you should run like one,” Representative David Lewis, the chair of the rules committee, told WUNC.

 Finally, the legislature considered a plan to change how judges are chosen.
-Judges at every level in North Carolina run for office, but when vacancies occur, the governor chooses a replacement; he or she then faces voters when the partial term expires.
+Judges at every level in North Carolina run for office, but when a vacancy occurs, the governor chooses a replacement; he or she then faces voters when the partial term expires.
 The General Assembly looked at other states’ systems and considered several different approaches, most of which would give legislators a greater role in the process.
 But the various changes were unpopular, and faced fierce criticism from across the political spectrum.
 Meanwhile, this year’s judicial primaries were canceled, on the basis that the General Assembly was considering changes to districts.

 After the legislator who had been the public face of the judicial overhaul lost his GOP primary in May, the reorganization seemed to be on ice—until the end of the spring legislative session in June, when the General Assembly voted to place a constitutional amendment changing how vacancies are filled on the November ballot.
-Rather than allow the governor to fill vacancies, a commission appointed by the chief justice of the state Supreme Court, the governor, and the General Assembly would recommend candidates to the General Assembly, which would send two finalists to the governor.
+Rather than allowing the governor to fill vacancies, a commission appointed by the chief justice of the state supreme court, the governor, and the General Assembly would recommend candidates to the General Assembly, which would send two finalists to the governor.

 Because as many as one in five North Carolina judges first reaches the bench as a vacancy appointment, the stakes for the judiciary are high.
 Republicans note that good-government reformers have been calling for merit selection in judgeships for years.
 They also point to what they say are past abuses, such as when outgoing Democratic Governor Bev Perdue appointed three close aides, all without judicial experience, to the bench.
 (This is something you hear a lot in North Carolina lately: Whenever Republicans are accused of abusing their power, they point to abuses by Democrats during their long stint in control.
 The charge is as completely accurate—Democrats’ extensive corruption is one reason voters turned them out in favor of the GOP—as it is irrelevant, since saying the other guys abused their power doesn’t justify abuse of power.)

 But would the new system really solve the problem of politicizing the bench, or just shift it?
-No other state structures their judicial-selection system the way North Carolina would, so it’s hard to find a comparison.
-If the amendment is approved, judges would still eventually end up before voters, rather than a pure merit system.
-And judges would still be appointed by politicians—just by a different set.
+No other state structures its judicial-selection system the way North Carolina would, so it’s hard to find a comparison.
+If the amendment is approved, judges will still eventually end up before voters, rather than in a pure merit system.
+And judges will still be appointed by politicians—just by a different set.
 But whereas the governor is elected statewide and therefore accountable to all voters, the legislature is elected locally.
-Since the General Assembly is controlled by Republicans and, due to both favorable districting and the state’s urban-rural divide, most likely will be for years to come, there’s a good chance that every candidate put to the governor, whether she is a Democrat or a Republican, will be a GOP pick.
+Since the General Assembly is controlled by Republicans and, because of both favorable districting and the state’s urban-rural divide, most likely will be for years to come, there’s a good chance that every candidate put to the governor, whether she is a Democrat or a Republican, will be a GOP pick.

 “This gives them all political power,” says Jeff Jackson, a Democratic state senator from Charlotte.
 “If they lose the next five gubernatorial elections, the reins stay in their hands.”